Jeremy R. Knowles

 Jeremy Randall Knowles CBE FRS (28 April 1935 – 3 April 2008) was a professor of chemistry at Harvard University who served as dean of the Harvard University faculty of arts and sciences (FAS) from 1991 to 2002.
 He joined Harvard in 1974, received many awards for his research, and remained at Harvard until his death, leaving the faculty for a decade to serve as Dean.
 Knowles died on 3 April 2008 at his home.

-In 2006, he was selected by incoming interim president Derek Bok to return to his position as Dean of the Faculty of Arts and Sciences on an interim basis, replacing William C. Kirby, who was ousted by now former president Lawrence Summers.
+In 2006, he was selected by incoming interim president Derek Bok to return to his position as Dean of the Faculty of Arts and Sciences on an interim basis, replacing William C. Kirby.

 Biography

 Knowles was born in England in 1935, educated at Magdalen College School, Oxford, Balliol College, Oxford (BA 1958, first class degree in Chemistry 1959), and Merton College, Oxford (DPhil 1961).
 He was a Pilot Officer in the Royal Air Force.
 During his undergraduate he did research in Richard Norman's physical organic chemistry laboratory.
 There, he studied electronic effects on the rates of aromatic substitution reactions.
-In 1960, he became a research lecturer at Oxford.
-He later became Fellow and Tutor at Wadham College, Oxford.
+In 1960, he became a University Lecturer at Oxford, and Fellow of Wadham College, Oxford.